 We are an association of people, not necessarily regular church attendees, who love St. James's and who want to preserve its beauty, fabric, furniture and churchyard.
 We are interested in the history, life and work of this Church and are anxious to maintain its historic presence within the village.

-Why does our church need The Friends?
+Why does our Church need The Friends?

 The annual income of Nayland Church barely covers the normal maintenance of the building.
-It cannot meet the ongoing need for restoration work which is required if St. James's is to continue to serve its parish and the community in its varied roles.
+It cannot meet the ongoing need for restoration and moderniseation work which is required if St. James's is to continue to serve its parish and the community in its varied roles.

 What do The Friends do?